 - CDF Competencies

-Please download this brochure and use for marketing your CDF Training Program.
-This brochure was developed by the NCDA CDF Advisory Council.
+Please download this brochure and use for marketing your Career Development Facilitator Training Program.
+This brochure was developed by the NCDA Career Development Facilitator Advisory Council.

 CDF/GCDF Brochure Roadmap

-Please download this brochure and use for marketing your CDF Training Program and the GCDF credential.
+Please download this brochure and use for marketing your Career Development Facilitator Training Program and the GCDF credential.
 This brochure was developed by John Long and Elizabeth Craig through the Coaching Task Force.

-**NOMINATIONS FOR 2013 AWARDS ARE NOW CLOSED** Each year NCDA recognizes individuals who provide outstanding career development services or who are instrumental in promoting career development services.
+Each year NCDA recognizes individuals who provide outstanding career development services or who are instrumental in promoting career development services.
+All award details are posted under Membership: Awards.
+The nominations are due by February 15th.
 Please consider nominating someone you know who deserves to be recognized for their outstanding work.
-Click here to link to the Award Nomination Forms.

-NCDA is pleased to award the 2012 Career Development Facilitator Award to Beverly Wilbanks.
-Congratulations Beverly!
+NCDA is pleased to award the 2013 NCDA Career Development Facilitator Champion Award to Dr. Ray Davis.
+Congratulations Dr. Davis!

 The key criteria are: